anbox-cloud/discourse-docs/howto/update/upgrade-anbox.md

     juju run --wait=1m lxd/0 clear-notification

 If the LXD charm is deployed on a machine with an NVIDIA GPU installed, by default, the NVIDIA drivers are held from being upgraded in case of downtime for all running containers due to either a manual upgrade or an [unattended-upgrade](https://wiki.debian.org/UnattendedUpgrades).
 The downside to this is that the machine may miss security updates for the NVIDIA drivers.
-To manually upgrade the NVIDIA drivers, you need to:
+To manually upgrade the NVIDIA drivers, you need to run the following Juju action:
-1. Stop all running containers.
-2. Unhold the NVIDIA drivers to allow an upgrade:

-        sudo apt-mark unhold 'linux-modules-nvidia-*' 'nvidia-*' 'libnvidia-*'

-3. Update OS:

-        sudo apt update && sudo apt upgrade -y

-4. Hold the NVIDIA drivers from being updated again:

-        sudo apt-mark hold 'linux-modules-nvidia-*' 'nvidia-*' 'libnvidia-*'

-A Juju action that simplifies the manual upgrade for NVIDIA drivers will be added in a future release.
+    juju run --wait=30m lxd/0 upgrade-gpu-drivers

 ## Upgrade Debian packages